 This Protein Waffles Recipe is a nightly staple in our household.
-If we aren’t making protein waffles, we are making mug cakes with protein powder.
+They’re fluffy, sweet, and perfect topped with a bit of fruit and nut butter.
+It’s a simple recipe that only requires a few ingredients, the main one being a high quality protein powder.
 It’s the perfect guilt-free, quick and easy, post dinner snack or dessert!
-Check out the video below to see how easy it is to make.
+Check out the video below to see just how easy they are to make.

 FREE PRINTABLE: Keto Food List